bigfix/developer.bigfix.com/site/reference/types/bes-wizard.md

 # private variable of &lt;bes wizard&gt; : bes wizard variable

-Iterates over all the variables for a Wizard, returning a &amp;lt;bes wizard variable&amp;gt; type for each private variable.
+Iterates over all the variables for a Wizard, returning a &lt;bes wizard variable&lt; type for each private variable.
 Private variables are Console-only.

 # requires authoring flag of &lt;bes wizard&gt; : boolean

-Returns `True` if access to the specified Wizard requires that the user have the &amp;#39;Authoring&amp;#39; bit set in their credentials.
+Returns `True` if access to the specified Wizard requires that the user have the &#39;Authoring&#39; bit set in their credentials.

 # set of &lt;bes wizard&gt; : bes wizard set